nelson-lang/nelson-gitbook/markdown/en/data_structures/README.md

 data structures functions

+- [arrayfun](arrayfun.md) - Apply a function to each element of an array.
 - [cell](cell.md) - Create cell array of empty matrices.
 - [cell2mat](cell2mat.md) - Transform a cell array containing matrices into a single, concatenated matrix.
 - [cell2struct](cell2struct.md) - Creates a struct from a cell.